ianpamerleau/ianpamerleau.github.io/index.md

 I received my B.S. in Geology and Mathematics with a minor in physics from the University of Pittsburgh in 2021.
 In my courses, I discovered my love of the physics behind the evolution of surface features like waves and rivers.
 I conducted my first research project on conjugate wave flow analysis, but my larger project at Pitt was helping to develop an automated floodplain delineation algorithm.
 Through these projects, I learned the basics of grant writing, coding, and how to conduct research.

-In my free time, I like to fence (like with swords)!
+In my free time, I fence (like with swords)!
 I also play the saxophone and guitar.